clumsyjedi/lein-chromebuild/README.md

-# chromebuild
+# lein-chromebuild

 A Leiningen plugin to build Chrome browser extensions.

 ## Usage

-If you're working on Chrome extensions in ClojureScript then this plugin applied the familiar syntax of lein-cljsbuild to the rest of the Chrome extension paths.
+If you're working on Chrome extensions in ClojureScript then this plugin applies the familiar syntax of lein-cljsbuild to the rest of the Chrome extension paths.

 If you're looking for an entry point to setting up a Chrome extension project,